-- Bearings in transfer case can be damaged. - ⇒ Drive vehicle only at a maximum speed of 30 mph (50 km/h). - ⇒ Do not drive vehicle in the upper load range or at full throttle. - 1 Carry out the test procedure under the following conditions: - On a straight stretch - from speeds less than 10 mph (20 km/h) - accelerate the vehicle in the partial load range.
+- Bearings in transfer case can be damaged. - $\Rightarrow$ Drive vehicle only at a maximum speed of 30 mph (50 km/h). - $\Rightarrow$ Do not drive vehicle in the upper load range or at full throttle. - ⇒ During Diagnosis of a vibration, a defective front axle shaft can cause a vibration and is masked when the Transfer case is disconnected as torque is no longer applied to the front drive system in the same manner. - 1 Carry out the test procedure under the following conditions: - On a straight stretch - from speeds less than 10 mph (20 km/h) - accelerate the vehicle in the partial load range.